Head-to-Head · Updated May 2026

 Phuket for beach purists

-Phuket is the right choice when beaches and sea quality are your top priority, or when family-friendliness with younger children is the deciding factor.
+Phuket is the right choice when beach and sea quality are your top priority, or when family-friendliness with younger children is the deciding factor.

 • Beach quality is your absolute top priority

-• You want island-hopping (Phi Phi, Phang Nga Bay)
+• You want island-hopping (Phi Phi, Phang Nga)

-• Travelling with young children who need calm, safe water
+• Travelling with young children needing calm, safe water

 • You want the classic Thai resort experience